timh5011/uiuc_hep_muography_geant4_simulation/README.md

 ## Installation

 Must have Geant4 source code installed.
-*    1. Clone the repository
+*    1. Clone the repository locally into same root directory as Geant4 source code
 *    2. Navigate to build folder and run cmake ..
 *    2. Run make from build folder
 *    3. Run Executable: ./sim_bc408_1